-Additional Income: The Pre-IPO Group had other operating income of \$0.07 million in the six months ended June 30, 2021 compared to \$0.09 million in the six months ended June 30, 2020.
+Additional Income: The Pre-IPO Group had other operating income of \$0.07 million in the six months ended June 30, 2021, compared to \$0.09 million in the six months ended June 30, 2020.
 Genius Group's pro forma other income were \$2.0 million for the six months ended June 30, 2021.
+The additional income of \$2.0 million from the IPO Acquisitions is fully attributable to the government support received by UAV.
+This included \$0.9 million as part of the grants issued to UAV through the Higher Education Emergency Relief Fund (HEERF) and forgiveness of \$1.1 million note payable through the Paycheck Protection Program (PPP) under the Coronavirus Aid, Relief and Economic Security Act (Cares Act).

-Additional Expenses: The Pre-IPO Group also had \$0.2 million in other expenses in the six months ended June 30, 2021 and \$0.6 million in the six months ended June 30, 2020.
+Additional Expenses: The Pre-IPO Group also had \$0.2 million in other expenses in the six months ended June 30, 2021, and \$0.6 million in the six months ended June 30, 2020.
 This is interest expense, and the decrease was due to reduction of convertible debt as a result of early conversions to equity, and the inclusion of amortization of debt discount in the six months ended June 30, 2020.
 Genius Group's pro forma other expenses were \$0.2 million for the six months ended June 30, 2021.
+The IPO Acquisitions did not have any additional expenses of significance.